Roland09/PathPaintTool/README.md

  - Various Paint Modes

    * Paint Brush: Paint by dragging the mouse
-   * Stroke: Create strokes by placing an anchor point and subsequently create strokes form the previous anchor point.
+   * Stroke: Create strokes by placing an anchor point and subsequently create strokes from the previous anchor point.
    * Automatic Waypoint creation and Spline manipulation are in development

 - Multi Tile Terrain